 An applicant must meet graduate school requirements and either of the following program requirements to be considered for admission:

-- Satisfactory completion of two programming courses (such as CS 201 and 251); at least 6 additional credits of coursework in CS; and Math 231 and 232 or their equivalents.
+- Satisfactory completion of two programming courses (such as CompSci 250 and 251); at least 6 additional credits of coursework in CS; and one course in calculus (such as Math 211 or Math 231).

 Applicants may be admitted with specific program-defined course deficiencies provided that the deficiencies amount to no more than two courses.
 The student is expected to satisfy deficiency requirements within three enrolled semesters.
 The deficiencies are monitored by the graduate school and the individual graduate program unit.
 No course credits that are earned to make up deficiencies may be counted as program credits required for the degree.
 The overall quality of the academic record will also be an important factor in admission decisions.